About Scouts for Refugees

 The Chief Commissioner of Scouts NSW, Neville Tomkins, said, "Scouts for Refugees is paving a way to reach out to those new to our local communities, who are less privileged than ourselves and welcome them to the benefits of Scouting".

-The Scouts for Refugees will help develop young people to make meaningful community connections in their new local and national communities regardless of their background.
+The Scouts for Refugees will help develop young people to make meaningful community connections in their new local and national communities.
+New life, new friends, new to Scouts.